FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-08-int128-support.md

 identical to the current extended precision numeric support, but - where possible - Jaybird will identify the SQL column type as `INT128`.

-The existing behaviour to return JDBC type `DECIMAL` for unknown subtypes or subtype 0 with scale >= 0 will be changed to return JDBC type `NUMERIC`.
+The existing behaviour to return JDBC type `DECIMAL` for Int128 with unknown subtypes or subtype 0 with scale >= 0 will be changed to return JDBC type `NUMERIC`.